 Who I am and where to find me

-I am a fully qualified and insured member of the Association of Reflexologists and run a practice just outside of Oxford in Wootton and Dry Sandford.
+I am a fully qualified and insured member of the Association of Reflexologists and run a practice in Dry Sandford and Wootton, near Oxford and Abingdon.
 I specialise in treating women and children.
-I'm on the no. 4 bus route between Oxford and Abingdon, easily accessible from Boars Hill and Botley, and there is plenty of free parking.

 I'm not a medical doctor, so I can't diagnose or offer medical advice.
 I have a background in stress research and work alongside traditional medicine to support your well-being.
 I work gently over the reflex points, which makes the treatment very relaxing.